CJ42/burntpix-refiner/README.md

 ```

 4. Run the following command with the right parameters.
+You can configure the gas price as you want in gwei.

 ```
-npm run refine --burntpix-id=[burnt pix ID] --tx-count=[number of transactions]
+npm run refine --burntpix-id=[burnt pix ID] --tx-count=[number of transactions] --gas-price=0.5
 ```